Sedgwick County Department of Corrections asking for help in finding escaped juvenile

 Sedgwick County is asking the public to call 911 with any information on Crosby’s whereabouts.

-Sedgwick County describes Crosby as being five foot five inches tall, weighing 142 pounds and having black hair and brown eyes.
+Sedgwick County describes Crosby as being 5 feet 5 inches tall, weighing 142 pounds and having black hair and brown eyes.
 He has a tattoo on his left forearm that reads “Blessed” and another tattoo on his right forearm that reads “Christinia.”

 According to Sedgwick County, Crosby was being housed in JDF after being charged with of aggravated assault and use of a weapon, unlawful discharge of a firearm, possession of marijuana and aggravated battery.
 He was due back in court later this February.